DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Flowchart_control/Switch Node.rst

 Exercise
 ---------
 1. Given there are case_1, case_2, case_3, and case_default.
-If both case_2 and case_default are both true, which case is run?
+If both case_2 and case_3 are true, which case is run?

 A. case_1
 B. case_2